blueyred/haven-web-docs/docs/web-assembly-compile.md

 ```source ../../utils/emsdk/emsdk_env.sh```
 to
 ```source ../emsdk/emsdk_env.sh```
-I also comment out the patching of the version as we're likely doing some development and it causes issues updating the version in the web app everytime you build the assembly, so comment out the version and set it manually, to whatever the version is in the package.json file eg.
+I also comment out the patching of the version as we're likekly doing some development and it causes issues updating the version in the web app everytime you build the assembly, so comment out the version and set it manually, to whatever the version is in the package.json file eg.

 ```
 #NPM_VERSION=$(npm --no-git-tag-version version)